Desa7/gitCommands/README.md.txt

-git stash apply                    |to modify the stash git stash drop                     |to drop stash git stash pop                      |to modify and drop the stash
+git stash apply                    |to modify the stash git stash drop                     |to drop stash git stash pop                      |to modify and drop the stash git reset --soft (idCommit)        |to delete the commit and keep it in the stage area git reset --hard (idCommit)        |to delete the commit from the stage area at once git revert --no-commit HEAD        |revert the last commit and put it in the stage area git revert --no-commit HEAD~1      |revert the previous commit of the last one and put it in the stage area git revert HEAD                    |revert the last commit and commit the change at once